 Acupuncture for vaginismus treatment

-Acupuncture for vaginismus is one of the most effective treatments for the painful spasm and contraction of the muscles of the vagina that prevents sexual intercourse.
+Acupuncture for vaginismus is one of the most effective treatments for the painful spasm and contraction of the muscles of the vagina that prevent sexual intercourse.
 This spastic pain is known in medicine as vaginismus.
-The condition results in pain when vaginal sexual intercourse is attempted or, in some cases, during a pelvic examination by a health-care provider.
+The condition results in pain when vaginal sexual intercourse is attempted or, in some cases, during a pelvic examination by a healthcare provider.
 Vaginismus is not common, and its cause is poorly understood.
 Anxiety, past sexual trauma, or other psychological conditions have been suggested as potential contributing factors.
 Vaginismus is considered to be a form of female sexual dysfunction.
-Treatment of vaginismus involves education, counseling, and the use of vaginal dilating exercises, but the most clinically proved effective method is acupuncture for vaginismus.
+Treatment of vaginismus involves education, counseling, and the use of vaginal dilating exercises, but the most clinically proven effective method is acupuncture for vaginismus.

-What is acupuncture for vaginismus?
+What is acupuncture treatment for vaginismus?

 Vaginismus is a paradox; it is an involuntary contraction of voluntary muscles.

 - Primary vaginismus is where no vaginal penetration has ever been successful; this includes tampons, intercourse, ultrasound, etc.